MozillaSecurity/grizzly/README.md

 Installation
 ------------
-See [getting started](https://github.com/MozillaSecurity/grizzly/wiki/Getting-Started) on the wiki.
+To install the latest version from PyPI run `python3 -m pip install grizzly-framework`.
+See [getting started](https://github.com/MozillaSecurity/grizzly/wiki/Getting-Started) on the wiki for more details.

 Target platforms
 -------